Skip to Main Content

 • MLA (Modern Language Association)

-If you have queries regarding citation styles, you may contact us here.
+If you have further queries regarding citation styles or reference managers, you may contact us by filling up this question form.

 Cite your sources

-• Readers can go back and look at your sources if they'd like to follow up or read further.
+• Readers can go back and look at your sources if they would like to follow up or read further.

-• By demonstrating how widely you've researched a topic, your own argument ends up being more credible.
+• By demonstrating how widely you have researched a topic, your own argument would be more credible.

-• Citations can show you've considered a wide variety of opinions when forming your own argument.
+• Citations may show yo have considered a wide variety of opinions when forming your own argument.

 • Citing is standard practice in academic conversations.
-Scholars have been debating ideas through written works for years and citing is a way of respecting those who've engaged in the topic before you.
+Scholars have been debating ideas through written works for years and citing is a way of respecting those who have engaged in the topic previously.

 You must cite the source when you...